choicedraught/ta2-frontend/README.md

 This is the second major iteration of the Tigers Availability App with a distinct front endand backend.
 This code base is for the front end and is based on create-react-app.
 I have used this opporunity to learn about react and JS frameworks and now I look at my old code and am quite ashamed! :)

 This first commit represents the MVP in terms of functionality, prior to integrating AWS Cognito for auth and the backend data store.

+Massive thanks the @traversymedia who's YouTube Channel helped me with an intro to React and Easy Peasy.